SPECIAL GUEST AUTHOR: Michael Reilly

 Plus, it didn’t seem like anything that I could personally do would really make much of a difference.
 I mean, even if I did drive a few less miles in my gas-guzzler, or turn the lights off a little more, was that really going to save the planet, when it seemed like so many other people in the world didn’t give a crap?
 I further stoked this cavalier attitude by convincing myself that environmental issues where not that big a deal.
 Global warming was being discussed on the fringes, but winter still seemed pretty darn cold to me.

 It was self-interest that saved me from my distorted view of a natural world I’d deluded myself into thinking I loved.
-My self-interest had to do with wanting to be personally healthy… so I’d not die of heart disease like my father did at a young age and I could get to all those national parks.
-I’d always been athletic, but never knew much about food, other than the fact if you eat a lot of pizza and drink a lot of beer, your spare tire swells pretty quickly once you get out of college.
+My self-interest had to do with wanting to be personally healthy… so I’d not die of heart disease like my father did at a young age and instead could get to all those national parks.
+I’d always been athletic, but never knew much about food, other than the fact that if you eat a lot of pizza and drink a lot of beer, your spare tire swells pretty quickly once you get out of college.

 But I learned something else about real whole foods: They make the planet healthier too.
 You see, in all those years I “loved” nature and pretended to be protecting it with my Sierra Club dues and blue recycling bin, I never once gave thought to how my food choices impact our common home… the only one we have.

 Saving the whales and the polar bears is great and all… they’re beautiful creatures.
 But we’ve focused on the wrong end of the food chain.
 It’s the bees and worms that demand our urgent attention.
-With out either of these animals we’d not have an earth to live on.
+Without either of these animals we’d not have an earth to live on.
 That’s not an exaggeration.

 As are worms.
 Most people tend to think of them as small, insignificant creatures but they are actually among the largest of a vibrant animal kingdom that lives beneath our feet and helps the world turn.
 Soil is literally the foundation of our existence.
 A teaspoon of healthy soil, comprised of organic matter called humus, typically contains billions of microbes.
 These microbes assist plants with the process of photosynthesis, which is essential to completing the carbon cycle.
 The carbon cycle keeps carbon dioxide at manageable levels in the atmosphere.
 Carbon dioxide is known as one of the greenhouse gases.
 It’s vital for preventing the earth from getting too cold.
 Too much of it can send us in the other direction, which we call global warming.

 Humans have been messing with the carbon cycle since we first walked the planet.
 We’re fallible… we do stupid things that disrupt nature.
-But at no time in the planet’s history have humans had a greater impact on the climate than the last the last 250 years, since the start of the industrial revolution.
+But at no time in the planet’s history have humans had a greater impact on the climate than over the last 250 years, since the start of the industrial revolution.
 We call this anthropogenic climate change.
 The amount of carbon dioxide in the atmosphere is at the highest level it’s been in millions of years, at nearly 400 parts per million (ppm).
 Scientists agree that 350 ppm is the tipping point beyond which catastrophic weather events will wreak havoc on our planet - and our food supply in particular - as they are already doing.

 The burning of fossil fuels - coal and petroleum - are much to blame for this acceleration in global warming.
 But our food system now accounts for more than a third of the excess greenhouse gases in the atmosphere.
 Growing our produce with chemicals and synthetic fertilizers, raising animals in confinement, and using vast amounts of land to plant cereal crops for our cheap, processed food.
 Those are the culprits.